-TIGANOKINISI: turning cooking oil into fuel
+TIGANOKINISI: turning domestic used cooking oil into biofuel

 Date: September 2011 - ongoing

 Turning a harmful waste, such as cooking oil, into biodiesel while promoting development and civic action

 How can a harmful waste turn into an educational tool to promote development and civic action?

 View the video and read more on AKTI’s programme ‘Tiganokinisi’ on recycling of cooking oil!

 ‘Tiganokinisi’, an educational, environmental programme which focuses on the collection and recycling of used cooking oil, has been successfully applied in more than 300 education units all over Cyprus.
 Through this programme, students learn how used oil can be transformed into biodiesel, and schools gain resources for environmental education and support of their environmental infrastructure, for the benefit of students all over Cyprus!
 At the same time, through the programme, green jobs are promoted and young, unemployed scientists are recruited!